brainekt/flutter-apps/flutter_opentrivia/README.md

 ## To-do

+ * Design an API similar to open trivia

-We will change the `lib/resources/api_provider.dart` -> here, we'll use our own api, similar to open trivia api for our own quiz app.
+ * We will change the `lib/resources/api_provider.dart` -> here, we'll use our own api, similar to open trivia api for our own quiz app.